philipturner/ue5-nanite-macos/README.md

 At path (2), `ModifyCompilationEnvironment` calls a function to determine the cleared resource's type.
 On Apple platforms, the function treats the cleared resource like a `texture_buffer`.
 However, the four textures created in `Nanite::InitRasterContext` were 2D textures.
 The crash shown in [Change 3](#change-3) included the text: `ShaderTextureType 2 != TexTypes 9`.
 It attempted to bind a `texture2d`, when the shader expected a `texture_buffer`!

 To fix the bug, you must change one line of code.
 In the first statement of `ModifyCompilationEnvironment`, comment out the function call.
-Instead, assign `1` to `ResourceType`.
+Then, assign `1` to `ResourceType`.
 Your code should match [`Sources/RenderGraphUtils_Changes.cpp`](./Sources/RenderGraphUtils_Changes.cpp).

 ## Change 5